hickey/sudotool/README.md

   Specify an alternative location for the sudoer.d component files.
 By default the location of the component files is /etc/sudoers.d, but on some installations this location may need to be specified to correctly identify the component files.

+Bugs
+====

+Sudotool is supported only under ruby 1.9.3 and greater.
+Because of issues with the DateTime class in ruby 1.8.7, sudotool will not run correctly without a moderate amount of work.
+If you are still running 1.8.7, you should jetison it now.
+If you provide a patch to make sudotool run under 1.8.7, I may accept it but don't count on it.

 Change Log
 ----------